ORIGINALLY POSTED 4/2/2015 + RECENTLY REFRESHED!

 Take stock of what paid services you are actually using and what you’re not.
 Downgrade or cancel components to free up your resources.

-To get you started, I made a FREE little spreadsheet that can provide infrastructure for your Spring cleaning efforts.
-Feel free to download and share:
+To get you started, I made a FREE checklist guide that can provide infrastructure for your Spring cleaning efforts: